laboon/CS1632_Spring2018/deliverables/6/deliverable6.md

 ## Requirements

-1. The program shall be named RPN and should be runnable from the command line using the command "java RPN".
+1. The program shall be named rpn.rb and should be runnable from the command line using the command `ruby rpn.rb`.
 1. Tokens shall be numbers, variable names, operators, or one of the keywords QUIT, LET, or PRINT.
 1. A number shall consist of one or more digits.
 All numbers shall be arbitrary-precision (i.e., there shall be no integer overflow - 999999999999999999999999999 shall be considered a valid number and stored as such).
 1. Variable names can be a single letter (A-Z) and are case-insensitive (e.g., `a` and `A` refer to the same variable).